Eric Rubenstein, PhD, ScM

 Pronouns: he/him/his

-Eric Rubenstein, PhD, ScM is an Assistant Professor of Epidemiology at the Boston University School of Public Health.
+Eric Rubenstein, PhD, ScM is an Associate Professor of Epidemiology at the Boston University School of Public Health.
 His work is focused on improving the lives of individuals with intellectual and developmental disabilities (IDD), including Down syndrome (DS) and autism spectrum disorder (ASD).
 Epidemiology, the science of public health, is the crucial tool that can help reach the ultimate goal of improving health and well-being for the population with IDD.
 That work cannot be done without input and collaboration from the IDD community, which motivates and drives the work to be impactful and translatable.

 Dr. Rubenstein's work covers issues that impact health and well-being across the life course for people with IDD.
 He is currently the PI of a National Institute for Child Health and Human Development study of pregnancy in women with IDD.
 He has extensive work examining phenotype and service type in children on the autism spectrum.
 Dr. Rubenstein uses Medicaid data to examine service use and health outcomes for people with IDD who are often served by the public insurance system.